-P. CO-ENROLLMENT BETWEEN CONTRACTS
+O. CO-ENROLLMENT BETWEEN CONTRACTS

 Co-enrollment is when two programs enroll and serve the same individual concurrently or sequentially.
 The objective of co-enrollment is to broaden services, maximize flexibility and service delivery to eligible populations.
-Subrecipient shall justify and document the customer's need and the services to be provided before co-enrollment.
-Subrecipient shall identify and track the funding streams that pay the costs of services provided to individuals who are participating in programs concurrently and ensure no duplication of services.
+Subrecipient shall justify and document the customer's need and the services contemplated before co-enrollment will be allowed.
+Subrecipient shall identify and track the funding streams that pay the costs of services provided to individuals who are participating in programs concurrently and ensure no duplication of services is received.
 The customer must clearly understand the programs in which they are participating, and the Subrecipient shall use case notes to document the separation of services.

-Q. REQUIRED RAPID RESPONSE ACTIVITIES
+P. REQUIRED RAPID RESPONSE ACTIVITIES

 Rapid Response is designed to be proactive, data-driven, engaged with businesses and focused on preventing layoffs or minimizing their negative impacts.
-It plays a vital role in providing customer-focused services to dislocated workers and employers by delivering valuable solutions to businesses and essential services to affected workers.
+It plays a vital role in providing customerfocused services to dislocated workers and employers by delivering valuable solutions to businesses and essential services to affected workers.
 It is the Subrecipient's responsibility to ensure that the following activities are made available to meet the needs of businesses and affected workers, including, but not limited to:

-- Layoff aversion activities (See Layoff Aversion section below); - Immediate contact with the employer, representatives of the affected workers, and the local community, including an assessment of and plans to address: - Layoff plans and the employer's layoff schedule. - o Background and probable assistance needs of the affected workers. - Re-employment prospects for workers. - o Available resources to meet the short and long-term needs of affected workers. - Provide information and access to unemployment compensation benefits and programs, One-Stop system services, employment, and training activities, including information on the WIOA Dislocated Worker program, Trade Adjustment Assistance (TAA), Pell Grants, the GI Bill, and other resources; - Deliver other necessary services and resources, including workshops, classes, and job fairs to support re-employment efforts for affected workers; - Develop and maintain partnerships with other appropriate federal, state, and local agencies and officials, employer associations, industry business councils, labor organizations, and other public and private organizations to: - Conduct strategic planning to develop strategies to address dislocation events and ensure timely access to a broad range of necessary services.
+- Layoff aversion activities (See Layoff Aversion section below); - Immediate contact with the employer, representatives of the affected workers, and the local community, including an assessment of and plans to address: - Layoff plans and the employer's layoff schedule. - Background and probable assistance needs of the affected workers - o Re-employment prospects for workers. - Available resources to meet the short and long-term needs of affected workers. - Provide information and access to unemployment compensation benefits and programs, One-Stop system services, employment, and training activities, including information on the WIOA Title I-B Dislocated Worker program, Trade Adjustment Assistance (TAA), Pell Grants, the GI Bill, and other resources; - Deliver other necessary services and resources, including workshops, classes, and job fairs to support re-employment efforts for affected workers; - Develop and maintain partnerships with other appropriate federal, state, and local agencies and officials, employer associations, industry business councils, labor organizations, and other public and private organizations to: - Conduct strategic planning to develop strategies to address dislocation events and ensure timely access to a broad range of necessary services. - Develop mechanisms for gathering and exchanging information and data relating to potential dislocations, resources available, and customize layoff aversion or Rapid Response activities to ensure the ability to provide Rapid Response services as quickly as possible. - Deliver services to workers for which a petition for TAA has been filed. - Complete Rapid Response tracking spreadsheet quarterly and return by the 10th of the month following the end of each quarter to the Workforce Programs Manager.